SML-CompBio/OncoMark/docs/usage.md

 ### Example Data

-You can find example input data for testing in the `data` directory of the GitHub repository or use the following snippet to create a sample DataFrame:
+You can find example input data for testing in the `test` directory of the GitHub repository or use the following snippet to create a sample DataFrame:

 ```python
 import pandas as pd